 But even if you live in a low- or medium-risk zone, buying flood insurance still makes a lot of sense.
 That’s where the National Flood Insurance Program comes in.

 The NFIP is backed by the federal government with insight from the Federal Emergency Management Agency (FEMA).
-The NFIP sets rates nationally, so know this right now: Unlike shopping for homeowners insurance or auto insurance, you won’t be on the hunt for the lowest rates for flood insurance.
+The NFIP sets rates nationally, so unlike shopping for homeowners insurance or auto insurance, you won’t be on the hunt for the lowest rates for flood insurance.
 They’ll be the same regardless of company or agent.

-If you’re happy with your current insurer and it offers flood insurance, I recommend you stay put.
-If you’re looking to move from your current insurer, though, or need to purchase flood insurance from another provider, I recommend either Allstate or MetLife.
-Both are available nationally and, more importantly, have high financial ratings and equally high customer satisfaction ratings for claims.
+If you’re happy with your current insurer and it offers flood insurance, you don’t need to shop around.
+If you’re looking to move from your current insurer, though, or need to purchase flood insurance from another provider, we recommend Allstate, MetLife, Liberty Mutual or State Farm.
+They are all available in most states and, more importantly, have high financial ratings and equally high customer satisfaction ratings for claims.

-Flood insurance is a little complicated, so bear with me.
+Flood insurance is a little complicated.
 Regardless of the flood risk in your area, all flood insurance policies lead back to the NFIP.
-There are just two paths you might take.
+There are two paths you might take.

-If you live in one of the 22,000 areas across the country that has implemented the NFIP’s floodplain-management measures (what is referred to as a “participating community”), you can get flood insurance from the NFIP directly through one of the NFIP Direct Servicing Agents.
+If you live in one of the thousands of areas across the country that has implemented the NFIP’s floodplain-management measures (what is referred to as a “participating community”), you can get flood insurance from the NFIP directly through one of the NFIP Direct Servicing Agents.